M1gel-123/SandGame/README.md

 - Points are awarded for each cleared path.
 - High score is saved in `localStorage`, so it persists across sessions.

-## Sound & Effects

-- Simple sounds generated with the Web Audio API:
-  - Sand falling sounds
-  - Path-clear sounds that change pitch based on your streak
-- Small particle effects appear when sand is cleared.

 ## Tech Stack